 Attending a Music Festival

 Music festivals attract plenty of tourists every year in Romania.
 Regardless of the music you’re into, we’re certain you’ll find one to suits your preferences.

-Neversea is a music festival which features some of the biggest DJs and electronic music artists in the world, such as Armin van Buuren, Hardwell, Alan Walker, Steve Aoki, Tujamo and many more others.
-The event will take place during 5-8 of July in Constanta.
+Neversea is a music festival that features some of the biggest DJs and electronic music artists in the world, such as Armin van Buuren, Hardwell, Alan Walker, Steve Aoki, Tujamo, and many more others.
+The event will take place on 5-8 July in Constanta.